IsSaudade/sopra_se/project-report.md

 #### ID: US1
 **Category:** User Management
-**Story:** As a new user, I want to create an account with my credentials so that I can access the game platform and save my progress.
+**Story:** As a new user, I want to create an account with my credentials so that I can access the poker platform and save my progress.
 **Acceptance Criteria:**
 - Users can register with username and password
 - Users receive a confirmation notification after successful registration